mountainmochi/Data_Science_Portfolio/README.md

 ## Review

-This portfolio is a comprehensive showcase of my data science, machine learning, and natural language processing expertise, highlighting a diverse range of projects demonstrating my ability to apply advanced techniques to real-world challenges.
+My portfolio comprehensively showcases my expertise, from the initial stages of data engineering to the final deployment of various models.
+These projects highlight my ability to apply advanced techniques to real-world challenges.
 To gain deeper insights into my capabilities, please explore each project.
 If you have any inquiries or potential collaborations, please contact me at kimhyojun@uchicago.edu.